palantir/log4j-sniffer/README.md

       --disable-detailed-findings                               Do not print out detailed finding information when not outputting in JSON.
       --disable-flagging-jndi-lookup                            Do not report results that only match on the presence of a JndiLookup class.
                                                                 Even when disabled results which match other criteria will still report the presence of JndiLookup if relevant.
+      --disable-unknown-versions                                Only output issues if the version of log4j can be determined (note that this will cause certain detection mechanisms to be skipped)
       --enable-obfuscation-detection                            Enable applying partial bytecode matching to Jars that appear to be obfuscated. (default true)
       --enable-partial-matching-on-all-classes                  Enable partial bytecode matching to all class files found.
+      --file-path-only                                          If true, output will consist of only paths to the files in which CVEs are detected
   -h, --help                                                    help for crawl
       --ignore-dir strings                                      Specify directory pattern to ignore.
 Use multiple times to supply multiple patterns.
                                                                 Patterns should be relative to the provided root.